 When it comes to your organization’s processes, you want to learn from the best.
 Below are best practices for creating a strategy that works for data masking within your organization:

-- Find data: This first step involves identifying and cataloging the various types of data that may be sensitive.
-This is often carried out by business or security analysts who put together a comprehensive listing of enterprise-wide data elements.
+- Find data.
+This first step involves identifying and cataloging the various types of data that may be sensitive.
+This is often carried out by business or security analysts who put together a comprehensive listing of enterprise-wide data elements, using IT discovery solutions.

-- Test data masking results: This the final step in the data masking process.
+- Test data masking results.
+This the final step in the data masking process.
 QA and testing are required to ensure the masking configurations yield the desired results.
-If they do not, then the DBA will restore the database to the premasked state, tweaks the masking algorithms and completes the data masking process once more.
+If they do not, then the database admin (DBA) will restore the database to the premasked state, tweak the masking algorithms, and repeat the data masking process once more.